gustavoper/gustavoper.github.io/_posts/2019-05-27-mysql-server-request-auth-method-unknown.md

 title:  "MySQL 8.0 error:  The server requested authentication method unknown to the client"
 ---

+# MySQL 8.0 error and Doctrine Migrations

+## (1) The server requested authentication method unknown to the client

-A few days ago, after trying to create a Migration using MySQL 8.0, I've been through this error:
+A few days ago, after trying to create a Doctrine Migration using MySQL 8.0, I've been through this error:

 ```
 In AbstractMySQLDriver.php line 106: